choefele/CCHMapClusterController/README.md

 ### Code recipes

+This list contains solutions to a number of issues that people have encountered.
+Feel free to ask additional questions by [creating a new issue](https://github.com/choefele/CCHMapClusterController/issues/new).

 #### Finding a clustered annotation

 A common use case is to have a search field where the user can make a choice from a list of matching annotations.
 Selecting an annotation would then zoom to its position on the map.